 Both counts carry a maximum sentence of life in prison.
 The weapons count has a 10-year mandatory minimum sentence.

-James is due back in court on July 25 for further proceedings in the case.
+James, who remains jailed without bail, is due back in court on July 25 for further proceedings in the case.

 James was in court about a month after prosecutors allege he unleashed smoke bombs and opened fire on a crowded N train near the 36th Street station in Sunset Park on the morning of April 12.